carved4/pure-go-http-memexec/README.md

 ## Demo Usage of tests (payloads pulled down in this example write a benign indicator of success as a .txt to a temp dir)
 https://github.com/user-attachments/assets/fbf58f99-fc74-41af-a96a-5ea01bc0c2aa

+## Contributing

+Users are encouraged to submit issues and create forks of this project for their own use or to contribute improvements.
+When working with this codebase, please note:

+- This project uses the BSD-3-Clause license, as does the Binject/debug/pe dependency
+- When creating forks, please maintain the same license terms
+- Contributions via pull requests are welcome
+- Please give proper attribution and do not claim this work as your own
+- When reusing portions of this code in other projects, ensure you comply with the BSD-3-Clause licensing requirements

 ## License